chvolow24/jackdaw/README.md

 ### Privacy

-Jackdaw collects no data.
-Usage logs are stored in temporary files on disk, but these are not visible to anyone unless you choose to share them.
+Jackdaw collects no data and does not connect to the internet.
+Session logs are stored in temporary files on disk, but these are not visible to anyone unless you choose to share them.

 ### Use of AI